 Causes of eczema

-One in five children are affected by eczema.
-There are many factors which have been suggested as causes of eczema, the most notable being poor diet, lax shower habits, contact with household chemicals, and even exercise.
+The most notable causes of Eczema are poor diet, lax shower habits, contact with household chemicals, hard water, and even exercise.
+One in five children are affected by Eczema.
 Did you know that it can be made worse and even caused by hard water?

 Hard water contributes to skin conditions such as eczema.
 With hard water you have to use more product to get a good lather, which can aggravate and irritate the skin.
 As well as being abrasive, hard water doesn’t necessarily wash all the residue off.
 This residue can be left on the skin which can worsen dry skin conditions